 The application should have an introduction that states clearly:-

-- about four aims, which are things that we need to discover or understand in order to achieve the goal;
+about three aims, which are things that we need to discover or understand in order to achieve the goal;

-- about four research objectives, which are pieces of research that will enable us to achieve the aims; and
+about three research objectives, which are pieces of research that will enable us to achieve the aims; and

 These statements are what I call the ‘Key Sentences’.
 They are a distillation of the argument that the project deserves funding.
 If the grants committee believe the key sentences, they will almost certainly award a grant.
 So the rest of the case for support should be designed to make the reader believe the key sentences.
 It does this by repeating them, and reinforcing them with evidence or explanation.